-If you’re a Spotify Premium subscriber — get you, fancy pants — did you know you easily stream music from the command line?
+If you’re a Spotify Premium subscriber — get you, fancy pants — did you know you can stream music from the command line on Linux?

-Now I know what you’re thinking: there is an official, sanctified, and (somewhat regularly) updated Spotify for Linux client for the desktop.
+Now, I know what you’re thinking: there is an official, sanctified, and (somewhat regularly) updated Spotify for Linux client.
 It’s even available as a Snap.
 Why should you use a command line app of all things?

 And you’re right.

 Well, maybe not even half right because the official Spotify desktop app is a never ending garbage fire of lag and disappointment.

 Don’t get me wrong, it works (sometimes) but it runs poorly.
 And while it might integrate with Linux DEs to the point I can hit a keyboard button to skip a track I have to say: that ability is only useful if the blasted thing loads for me to play music to skip in the first place!

 Am I being mean?
 Perhaps.
 But it has just taken me 6 minutes to go from clicking the Spotify shortcut to it actually loading on my screen…

 ncspot, source code for which you’ll find up on Github.

 Keep in mind that ncspot is a geekishly (new word, learn it) cool tool and superbly designed (for a terminal app — so it isn’t what a man more patronising than myself might describe as ‘grandpa-friendly’.